CLOSE SEARCH

 • actions or inactions of majority shareholders are unfair; and

-• you have consequently suffered prejudice, in terms of reduced value of your shares.
+• the prejudice created consequences, in terms of reduced value of your shares.

 Potential remedies